 Each year on Shrove Saturday, the old center of Ljubljana comes alive with dance, puppet shows, and a colorful parade of masked characters.
-Ljubljana Dragon Carnival, also known as Shrovetide Carnival, is an excellent cultural experience, offering an insight into the country’s unique Shrovetide traditions.
+Also known as Shrovetide Carnival, Ljubljana Dragon Carnival is an excellent cultural experience, offering an insight into the country’s unique Shrovetide traditions.

 New Year’s Dive, The Netherlands

 If you happen to be in the Netherlands on January 1st, don’t miss their annual New Year’s Dive.
-Dating back to 1960, the tradition of starting the year fresh with a plunge in the sea is celebrated in more than 60 locations throughout the country, but the greatest dive can be observed on the beach of Scheveningen, where over 10.000 brave Dutch swimmers jump together into the chilly waters of the North Sea.
+Dating back to 1960, the tradition of starting the year fresh with a plunge in the sea is celebrated in more than 60 locations throughout the country.
+The greatest dive, however, can be observed on the beach of Scheveningen, where over 10.000 brave Dutch swimmers jump together into the chilly waters of the North Sea.
 One hell of a spectacle!

 Fête du Citron, Menton, France